 By Fran Severn

 There are a slew of activities and attractions in the Maryland area with the 18-month to 3-year-old set in mind.
-Read on to find events in Anne Arundel, Calvert, Howard, and Prince George's Counties.
+Read on to find events and fun things to do with toddlers and preschoolers in Anne Arundel, Calvert, Howard and Prince George's counties.

-The house-bound days of winter are tough enough on adults, but cabin fever with toddlers is enough to turn Mother Teresa homicidal.
+The house-bound days of winter are tough enough on adults, but cabin fever with toddlers can be especially trying.
 Fear not!
 There are a slew of activities and attractions in the area with the 18-month to 3-year-old set in mind.

 ANNE ARUNDEL COUNTY

 Programs from the Department of Parks and Recreation channel the kids' energy with very age-specific programs.
 They all combine floor exercise, tumbling, and balance beam games from age 24 months to 4 years.
 There are also programs that are more creative or introduce music and sports geared to tots and toddlers.
 Most of them run for several weeks, and there is a fee.
 The catalog with all of the details, dates, locations, and prices is at www.aacounty.org/RecParks; 410-222-0036.